tc39/proposal-regex-escaping/README.md

 This is commonly-desired functionality, as can be seen from [this years-old es-discuss thread](https://esdiscuss.org/topic/regexp-escape).
 Standardizing it would be very useful to developers, and avoid subpar implementations they might create that could miss edge cases.

-## Possible solutions:
+## Chosen solutions:

 ### `RegExp.escape` function

-This would be a `RegExp.escape` function, such that strings can be escaped in order to be used inside regular expressions:
+This would be a `RegExp.escape` static function, such that strings can be escaped in order to be used inside regular expressions:

 ```js
 const str = prompt("Please enter a string");